sssteveCA/wordpress-newsletter/README.md

   <div>*This features have not been added yet</div>
   <div>**The backend script for add user from admin panel has not been added yet</div>
   <br>
-  <div>NOTE!: At the moment there aren't the Javascript files to execute the PHP scripts asynchronously from the browser.
-They can be called directly launching the PHP files in the scripts folder</div>
+  <div>NOTE!: At the moment there isn't the Javascript file to execute the PHP scripts asynchronously from the browser to delete subscribers.
+It can be called directly launching the PHP file in the scripts folder</div>
   </div>
 </div>